 University education is getting more and more expensive.
 The College Board indicates a 3% growth of tuition and fees for private and public colleges during the past two years.

 Online courses have become a great alternative to traditional education.
-The leading eLearning providers are Coursera and Udemy, which attract millions of users wanting to gain new skills.
-For example, Udemy can boast of over 50 million students.
+The leading eLearning websites are Coursera and Udemy, which attract millions of users wanting to gain new skills.

 So what makes them outstanding examples of educational platforms?
-How to create a website like Coursera or Udemy that can compete with these giants?
+How to build a Website Like Udemy or Coursera that can compete with these giants?
 You will find the answers in this article.

 What is eLearning portal